Aadit1004/Snake-Game-Python/README.md

 Known bugs:
-- Snake has ghost trail when moving around screen
+1.  ~~Snake has ghost trail when moving around screen~~
+* Fixed by updating location of when screen is filled to right before drawing the snake head